 Code of Conduct

-All attendees, speakers, exhibitors, sponsors, and volunteers at our events are required to agree with the following code of conduct.
-We expect cooperation from all participants to help ensure a safe environment for everybody.
+All attendees, speakers, exhibitors, sponsors, and volunteers at our events must comply with the following code of conduct.
+We expect cooperation from all participants to help ensure a safe and inclusive environment for everybody.

-PixelPop Festival is dedicated to providing a harassment-free experience for everyone, regardless of regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, or religion.
+PixelPop Festival is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of guests or participants in any form.
-Sexual language and imagery is not appropriate for any PixelPop Festival venue, including talks, workshops, parties, Twitter, Discord, and other online media.
 Members and event participants violating these rules may be sanctioned or expelled from the event (without a refund) at the discretion of the PixelPop Festival event organizers.

 Sponsors and exhibitors should not use sexualized images, activities, or other material.
 Booth staff (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.

 PixelPop Festival reserves the right to bar any person with a history of predatory, criminal, or harassing behavior from the event and official online spaces.
-This includes individuals who have been expelled from other community events including the St. Louis Game Developer Co-op and Gameborhood.
+This includes individuals who have been expelled from other industry events including but not limited to the St. Louis Game Developer Co-op and Gameborhood.

 Harassment includes, but is not limited to:

 - Verbal comments that reinforce social structures of domination related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, or religion.

 - Violent or sexual comments or imagery

 - Deliberate intimidation, stalking, following, persistent spamming, and/or unwelcome messaging